KonstantinosIoannidis/Lying_entitlement/README.md

 ## Description

-This depository includes the data and the Stata code used in Ioannidis K. & Soraperra I. (2023).
+This repository includes the data and the Stata code used in Ioannidis K. & Soraperra I. (2023).
 [Exposure to competitive environments and the effect on morality].
 <!-- (https://link.springer.com/article/10.1007/s40881-020-00094-1). *Journal of the Economic Science Association* -->

 ### Abstract